 Well worth visiting

-The Royal Museum of the Armed Forces and of Military History is stunning and one of a kind (if you are interested in the subject).
+The Royal Museum of the Armed Forces and Military History in Brussels is stunning and one of a kind (if you are interested in the subject).
 It houses numerous planes, tanks, uniforms and weapons, which make it into one of the best military museums in the world.

 From Tuesday to Sunday: 9 am – 5 pm